kensnyder/react-thermals/README.md

 React Thermals supports property names and path expressions in 4 use cases:

 1. Selecting state inside a component
-2. Reading state from the store
+2. Updating values in the store
 3. Creating store actions
-4. Updating values in the store
+4. Reading state from the store (uncommon)

 Example of these 4 use cases: